donmccurdy/blog/_drafts/wanting-to-change-the-world.md

 title: Wanting to Change the World
 ---

 For me, the road to full-time software development began with web design (`<frame/>` and `<table/>` *all the things!*) and building robots with the LEGO Mindstorms RIS 1.0.
-Software began to feel like something I'd like to do long-term in college, where I enjoyed a wonderful introduction to computer science at WUSTL.
+Eventually, I began to consider it a long-term possibility after a few excellent introductory courses at WUSTL, and being exposed to more realistic applications, and realizing how many areas of work there are to which software is now relevant.

-Finding compelling problems to solve has been harder: software development is relevant to an amazing range of industries and social needs.
-I'm thankful for that, but I also think that the ability to choose where I spend my time (without needing to worry too much about income) comes with a certain responsibility to do things that matter.
+I am thankful for this range of possible applications, but the ability to choose where I spend my time (even without needing to worry too much about income) comes with a certain responsibility to do things that matter.
+This is a great and humbling problem to have, but finding compelling and important problems to solve has been much harder than simply finding a way to earn a living.

-You should have your own ideas of what that means, but developing countries (and OECD policies as they affect the rest of the world) are very important to me.
-There are no quick returns here — impact is difficult to measure, policies change slowly, and even successful ventures may take years to look like anything.
+You should have your own ideas of what that means, and I hope that you do, but for me developing countries — along with OECD trends and policies, as far as they affect the rest of the world — are critically important.
+There are no quick returns here — impact is difficult to measure, policies change slowly, and even successful ideas may take years to look like anything.

-> DISAMBIGUATE: companies create obvious value, CSR programs, 'tech' nonprofits, nonprofits.
+Most of my comments are directed at the non-profit sector, because that is where I've spent the most time looking for opportunities to get involved.
+To be clear, non-profits certainly do not have exclusive rights to achieving valuable results.
+There are companies that inherently create obvious value for society, and others that run very effective [CSR](#) programs at their own expense.

-In practice, what I have found is that ways to get meaningfully involved in any sort of nonprofit work as a software developer or designer are very limited.
+In practice, ways to get meaningfully involved in any sort of nonprofit work as a software developer or designer are very limited.
 I'd love to hear from someone who knows more about this, but I'll offer some possible reasons:

-1. From the perspective of donors and the budget, designers and developers are considered overhead, in ways that aid workers are not.
+- **Cost:** From the perspective of donors and the budget, developers are considered overhead, to an extent that aid workers are not.
+This may be a result of unrealistic wage expectations on developers' parts, but regardless there are few full-time positions (at any salary) listed.

-2. Positions with broad technical requirements are often classified as I.T. roles, rather than as Software Engineer or Developer positions.
+- **Unclear Responsibilities:** Technical vacancies are often classified I.T. roles, rather than as Software Engineer or Developer positions.
 To developers early in their careers, like me, this is scary.
-These roles imply a shift in skillsets and career direction that may be difficult to change later.
+These roles imply a shift in skillsets and career direction that may not how an engineer feels that he/she can make the most impact.
+This seems to be especially true of UN organizations.

-3. NGOs are rarely engineering-driven, and so hiring is based on the criteria one might use to evaluate a contractor: portfolio, references, and past experience with the preferred technology.
+- **Hiring Good Engineers is Difficult:** NGOs are rarely engineering-driven, and so hiring is based on the criteria one might use to evaluate a contractor: portfolio, references, and past experience with the preferred technology.
 These are often difficult to achieve for developers inside a larger organization, who may be quick to learn new technology but have had little opportunity to build a portfolio.
 Side-projects and open source contributions, both good indicators to tech companies, may be difficult for a non-technical hiring manager to assess.

 <hr/>